ssilverman/TeensyDMX/README.md

 There is the ability to notify specific instances of `Responder` when packets having specific start codes arrive.
-To implement the simplest form, simply extend `Responder`, override the protected `receivePacket` function, and attach an instance to one or more start codes using `dmxRx.addResponder`.
+To implement the simplest form, simply extend `Responder`, override the protected `receivePacket` function, and attach an instance to one or more start codes using `Receiver::addResponder`.
 `receivePacket` will be called for each packet received that has one of the desired start codes.

 As well, by default, handlers will "eat" packets so that they aren't available to callers to the `Receiver` API.
+To change this behaviour, override `Responder::eatPacket()`.

 For example, let's say you want to change the local display when a text packet arrvies.
 The following partial code example shows how to do this.